-If your facility employs alternating-current (AC) induction motors that require constant speed but operate for considerable periods at very low load—which means at less than peak efficiency—you may be able to achieve modest energy savings by installing a device known as a voltage controller.
+If your facility employs alternating-current (AC) induction motors that require constant speed but operate for considerable periods at very low load—meaning at less than peak efficiency—you may be able to achieve modest energy savings by installing a device known as a voltage controller.

-Voltage controllers are electronic devices that sense the load on a motor and reduce the voltage applied to the motor’s terminals when it’s operating at low load.
+Voltage controllers are electronic devices that sense the load on a motor and reduce the voltage applied to the motor’s terminals when the motor operates at low load.
 When motors operate at partial load, they draw excess magnetizing current, creating unnecessary losses in the motor core.
 Voltage controllers reduce this excess current, thereby reducing core losses.
 (Figure 1).

 Figure 1: Effect of voltage on motor loss